 - 3 large eggs

-- 1 cup fresh or canned pumpkin
+- 1 cup pumpkin puree

 - In a separate bowl, mix coconut oil, almond milk, sweetener, eggs and pumpkin until smooth.